cosai-oasis/oasis-open-project/CHARTER.md

 The project does not envision the following topics as being in scope: misinformation, hallucinations, hateful or abusive content, bias, malware generation, phishing content generation or other topics in the domain of content safety.

 ## 5. Milestones and Deliverables
-* By EoQ4, a paper offering a preliminary expertise and landscape survey from members on each of the 3 founding workstreamings
+* By EoQ4, a paper offering a preliminary expertise and landscape survey from members on each of the 3 founding workstreams
   * Software Supply Chain Security for AI systems
     * Including composition and provenance and use in AI Applications
   * Preparing Defenders for a Changing Cybersecurity Landscape